This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A food allergy is when your immune system reacts to a food.
+A food allergy is an immune system reaction to a food.
 A food allergen is an ingredient or chemical in a food that causes your immune system to react.
-Allergic reactions are when your immune system fights too strongly against an allergen and causes you to get sick.
-Allergic reactions can happen within minutes to several hours after you eat, touch, or smell a food you are allergic to.
-Reactions can range from mild to life-threatening.
+Allergic reactions happen when your immune system fights too strongly against an allergen and causes you to get sick.
+Allergic reactions can happen within minutes to several hours after you eat, touch, or smell the food.
+You can also have a second reaction up to 8 hours later.

 - You have new or worsening rashes, hives, or itching.

 - You have an upset stomach or are vomiting.

 - You have questions or concerns about your condition or care.

 - Epinephrine is used to treat severe allergic reactions such as anaphylaxis.